openaire/openaire-catalogue-docs/docs/data-model/entities/research-product.md

 ### embargoenddate
 _Type: String &bull; Cardinality: ONE_

-Date when the embargo ends and this result turns Open Access.
+Date when the embargo ends and this research product turns Open Access.

 ```json
 "embargoenddate": "2017-01-01"